Wednesdays 10:00 AM – NOON In-person classes starting in 2021. Contact me for private zoom lessons now!

 Is the world stressing you out?
 Scientific studies have shown there is a connection between making art and reducing stress in your mind and body.
 Making art doesn't only make you feel better, it also creates tangible, physical changes in your body and brain.

 Unwind, live in the moment, and have fun by learning new acrylic painting techniques.
 Have a cup of coffee and make art following the lesson of the day or work on your own projects while instructor Mary Telfer offers guidance and critiques.
 The camaraderie of the class offers a unique opportunity to bring your art to a higher level by brainstorming with each other.

 unwind with art

 Mary’s McHenry, IL studio.
-Private message or email for address, firstname.lastname@example.org - because of COVID-19 this class will now be online only until further notice.
+Private message or email for address, email@example.com - because of COVID-19 I am teaching private lessons through Zoom.
+Cost of private lessons through Zoom is $45 an hour.

-Cost: $180 for the ten-week class.
+Cost of in-person classes is $190 for the ten-week in-person class.
 To pay click the Buy Now button at the top left of this page.
 OR my "walk in" price is $20 per day - let me know the day before you plan to attend.

 “At the deepest level, the creative process and the healing process arise from a single source.
 When you are an artist, you are a healer; a wordless trust of the same mystery is the foundation of your work and its integrity.”